atata-framework/atata.io/examples/custom-trigger-wait-for-loading-indicator.md

 ﻿---
 layout: article
-title: "Custom Trigger: Wait for Loading Indicator"
+title: "Custom trigger: wait for loading indicator"
 description: How to implement custom trigger that waits for a specific element presence and then absence.
 ---